Landed Your First Role in PR? Advice for Beginners.

 Learn the art of Account Management

-Managing your clients is key for agency like and or you may manage external and internal stakeholders, you have to learn to develop strong relationships.
-Being a chameleon will make you a superb client manager, you will need to adapt your style dependent on the client or person you are dealing with.
-It is about understanding their character and building rapport and chemistry with them.
+Managing clients is a key part of agency work.
+You might also manage external and internal stakeholders.
+You have to learn how to develop strong relationships.
+Being a chameleon can make you an effective client manager: adapt your style to the person you are dealing with.
+Work on understanding their character and building a rapport with them.

 How do you build relationships with clients?

 - Read all about your client and become a news fiend.
 You will be expected to know what your clients are doing in the industry so take interest.

 - Always be honest - if you make a mistake, own it.

 - Give carefully considered advice, and don't be afraid to say "I don't know, but I will find out".

 - Go beyond your role: think about your client and what they might need.
 Little touches will go a long way.